gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 1. **Prepare**: Create the Pod against the Kubernetes Cluster.
 	This creates the containers required for the build and services to run.
 1. **Pre-build**: Clone, restore cache and download artifacts from previous stages.
-   User provided image needs to have `git` installed.
+This is run on a special container as part of the pod.
 1. **Build**: User build.
 1. **Post-build**: Create cache, upload artifacts to GitLab.

-All stages are run on user provided image.
-This image needs to have `git` installed and optionally GitLab Runner binary installed for supporting artifacts and caching.
+This also uses the special container as part of the pod.

 ## Connecting to the Kubernetes API